ramistry/cse15l-lab-reports/Lab_report_1.md

 ## How to install VS code:
 1) Click on the link: https://code.visualstudio.com/download
 2) Once you are on the page and if you are using a MAC, click on this install icon: ![Image](apple_install.png)
+3) If you are using a Windows device click on this install icon:

 ## How to remotely connect
 1) Open a terminal in VS code after installing it.
 (Use the shortcut keys Control + `).